Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         of this Regulation.
 The participants in the thesis evaluation session at the professional unit include the professional subcommittee, representatives of the professional unit,
-        representatives of the unit\'s postgraduate training management department and scientists interested in the thesis.
+        representatives of the unit's postgraduate training management department and scientists interested in the thesis.
 The graduate student must present all results of the thesis at this seminar.
         Comments and suggestions during the evaluation session as well